-These two dogs' primary function is narcotics detection, but they are also trained for tracking of criminal suspects and missing persons.
+These dogs' primary function is narcotics detection, but they are also trained for tracking of criminal suspects and missing persons.

 From approximately the late 1990s to the late 2000s, RPD had K9s at various times, including two narcotics-detection dogs that were eventually retired.
 Two other dogs were used primarily for tracking and detaining fleeing suspects.
 Those dogs were also retired following their service in the department.
 The 2020 re-establishment of the K9 Unit came after several years when RPD did not have such an asset.